History of Indonesia: Mataram

 Prambanan in Java was built during the Sanjaya dynasty of Mataram kingdom; it is one of the largest Hindu temple complexes in Southeast Asia.

-Mataram Empire, sometimes referred to as Mataram Kingdom, was an Indianized kingdom based in Central Java around modern-day Yogyakarta between the 8th and 10th centuries.
-The kingdom was ruled by the Sailendra dynasty, and later by the Sanjaya dynasty.
-The centre of the kingdom was moved from central Java to East Java by Mpu Sindok.
-An eruption of the volcano Mount Merapi in 929, and political pressure from Sailendrans based in the Srivijaya Empire may have caused the move.
+The Mataram Kingdom was an Indianized kingdom based in Central Java around modern-day Yogyakarta between the 8th and 10th centuries.
+The kingdom was ruled by a succession of kings, some of whom claimed descend from the Shailendra dynasty.
+The dynastic history of Mataram, including whether there existed one or two separate royal dynasties, is still a matter of debate among scholars.

-The first king of Mataram, Sri Sanjaya, left inscriptions in stone.
-The monumental Hindu temple of Prambanan in the vicinity of Yogyakarta was built by Pikatan.
-Dharmawangsa ordered the translation of the Mahabharata into Old Javanese in 996.
+Beginning with Sanjaya's Canggal inscription, the rulers of Mataram left significant numbers of stone and metal inscriptions.
+It is in these inscriptions that the Old Javanese is first attested as a written language.

-In the period 750 CE – 850 CE, the kingdom saw the blossoming of classical Javanese art and architecture.
+In the eighth and ninth centuries, the kingdom saw the blossoming of classical Javanese art and architecture.
+Some of Indonesia's finest examples of stone and metal sculpture, such as the Wonoboyo hoard of golden artefacts, were created during the Mataram period.
 A rapid increase in temple construction occurred across the landscape of its heartland in Mataram (Kedu and Kewu Plain).
 The most notable temples constructed in Mataram are Kalasan, Sewu, Borobudur and Prambanan.
-The Empire had become the supreme power not only in Java but also over Srivijayan Empire, Bali, southern Thailand, some Philippine kingdoms, and Khmer in Cambodia.